Generic selectors

 Financial support and sponsorship

-The study was financially supported by UG research grant awarded from the Indian Association of Public Health Dentistry.
+The study was financially supported by a UG research grant awarded from the Indian Association of Public Health Dentistry.

 References